-This really is an incredibly simple dressing to make.
-Only six ingredients, counting water; and it’s able to be made in roughly four and a half seconds in a food processor (okay, that’s a slight exaggeration).
+This is an incredibly simple dressing to make.
+Only six ingredients, counting water; and it comes together in about four and a half seconds in a food processor.
 If you don’t have a food processor, you could still make it with some finely chopped basil, but a food processor is the better option.

-It’s also incredibly versatile and customizable.
+It’s incredibly versatile and customizable.
 If you don’t like white wine vinegar, that’s totally fine – use red wine vinegar instead!
-Oooh!
 Or champagne vinegar!
-That would be awesome.
-Want it spicier?
+Want it to have some kick?
 Add some red pepper flakes.
 It’s your dressing, and you can make it to your liking.

 Basil: This recipe is the perfect use for basil that’s just a little bit past it’s prime.
 You know how basil turns brown as it sits in the fridge?
 Because the basil gets so finely chopped in the food processor, you cant even see those parts, and as long as the basil doesn’t smell bad and hasn’t turned slimy, those brown leaves are still perfect for dressings.